 Learn more about SIREN here.

-SIREN’s mission is to empower low-income immigrants and refugees through community education and organizing, leadership development, policy advocacy and legal services.
+SIREN’s mission is to empower low-income immigrants and refugees through community education and organizing, leadership development, policy advocacy, civic engagement and legal services.
 We believe that all people regardless of legal status or nationality are entitled to essential services, human dignity, basic rights and protections, and access to full participation in society.

 SIREN has a vision of a new America where immigrants and refugees are valued, integrated, and seen as essential to our society, and where the human rights of all persons are protected and honored.

-SIREN’s core value is immigrant empowerment.
+SIREN’s core value is immigrant and refugee empowerment.
 We focus on immigrants themselves being the primary agents of change.
-By strengthening and deepening the participation level and leadership of immigrants, we work toward long-term systemic changes that promote social justice and equality, freedom from oppression, and an end to poverty.
+By strengthening and deepening the participation level and leadership of immigrants and refugees, we work toward long-term systemic changes that promote social justice and equality, freedom from oppression, and an end to poverty.
 Through these long-term systemic changes, immigrants will have the opportunity for individual/social responsibility, self-determination and political participation.
 By accomplishing this, we will have a society that is compassionate, inclusive and united.

 SIREN's Strategic Goals

-SIREN is unique among immigrant rights organizations in that it combines policy work, community organizing and direct services.
-SIREN developed the following three program areas to further its immigrant rights agenda:
+SIREN is unique among immigrant and refugee rights organizations in that it combines policy work, community organizing, civic engagement and direct services.
+SIREN developed the following four program areas to further its immigrant and refugee rights agenda:

 - Community Organizing – To assist communities in tapping their potential for leadershipand to allow empowerment, education and communication among all communities.

-- Immigration Legal Services – To provide application assistance, information and education to immigrant and refugee communities in order that they may become full participants in society.
+- Immigration Legal Services – To provide legal assistance on immigration, legal needs, and removal defense assistance, application assistance, information and education to immigrant and refugee communities in order that they may become full participants in society.

 - Policy Advocacy – To promote policies that protects immigrant rights and empowers immigrants to make an impact on the political decisions that affect their lives.

-SIREN’s integration of the three programmatic strategies guarantees that SIREN’s work, in partnership with countless ally organizations and community members, consistently reflects and responds to the real needs and problems faced by immigrants and refugees communities.
+SIREN’s integration of the four programmatic strategies guarantees that SIREN’s work, in partnership with countless ally organizations and community members, consistently reflects and responds to the real needs and problems faced by immigrant and refugee communities.

-SIREN is proud to be lead agency for Silicon Valley NAC Collaborative
+SIREN is proud to be a member of the Silicon Valley NAC Collaborative